Deposit and Rent Arrears: Can the Landlord Offset This?

 What can you do as a tenant?

-1. 📄 Check your rental agreement – does it say anything about set-off?
+1. Check your tenancy agreement — does it contain any provisions on offsetting?

-3. 📑 Keep receipts of all rent payments.
+3. Keep proof of payment of all rent payments.

-4. ⚖️ Start a procedure if the landlord wrongfully withholds the deposit.
+4. Start proceedings if the landlord unjustly withholds the deposit.

 1. May the landlord use the deposit for the last month's rent?

-No, unless this was agreed in writing in advance.
-You must therefore pay the last month's rent as usual.
+No, unless this has been agreed in writing beforehand.
+You must therefore pay the last month's rent as normal.

 2. What if my rent arrears are lower than the deposit?